Photos Reveal Hidden Secrets as Habitat Recovers from Hurricane

-Barry Fellman has been photographing the realm of marine life around South Florida’s mangroves for over 20 years.
+Barry Fellman has been photographing the realm of marine life around South Florida’s mangroves for over 25 years, since Hurricane Andrew devastated South Florida.
 His photographs of the Biscayne Bay coastline share his thrill of investigation through the element of surprise and the excitement of discovery.

 Fellman’s images seduces you, inviting you closer to understand them.
 As you approach they clarify into familiar forms of sea grasses and shells, while basic notions of scale and distance remain a mystery until your nose is nearly pressed against the photograph.
 You then realize you are looking at a wondrous and fantastic view of the shoreline by the beach.